macloo/python-beginners/flask/part3_templates/README.md

 ## Example 2: Using a “base” template

 A great time-saving feature of templates in Flask: We can tremendously shorten and streamline multiple template files by creating *one base template* that contains all the standard HTML.
 I have a base template named *base.html* in the *templates* folder in the [second version of the students app](https://github.com/macloo/python-beginners/tree/master/flask/part3_templates/ex2-app).
+Here is a direct link:  [base.html](https://github.com/macloo/python-beginners/blob/master/flask/part3_templates/ex2-app/templates/base.html).

 Inside the `<body>` in the file, you'll see this: